smlacava/Athena/README.md

 If it is not present, the user can select the patients between the subject list in a graphic interface that will be create by ATHENA if the button ␚ is pressed and save the resulting table to use it to compute the step.

+## Analysis
+For every analysis a file which contains the locations representing each row of the time series is requested.
+This file allow to choose to compute the analysis on the measure pattern of each location, on the asymmetry between the pattern of the right hemisphere and the left one, on the global pattern or on the frontal, temporal, central, parietal and occipital areas.
+Furthermore, the user can select the conservativeness level which will define the alpha level for the correlation and statistical analysis.
+In these analysis, the results will be showed to the user through a p-values table and the significant results will be showed through a table and in a graphical way.

+The user can choose between N analysis:
+- **Statistical analysis**: the user can verify the presence of statistical differences between the patterns of the patients and the patterns of the healthy controls
+- **Index Correlation analysis**: the user can verify the correlation between a group pattern and an index corresponding to each subject, an external file containing the index for each subject is required
+- **Measures Correlation analysis**: the user can verify the presence of a correlation in a group between the patterns of two different measures

 > The toolbox is still under construction